lukethacoder/luke-gatsby-starter/README.md

 ## Font Awesome

 Font Awesome is home to more than 5,000 icons and are an easy way to get up and running with icons on your site.
-The `AppLayout` component is home to the root of the font awesome magic. `import` any icons you wish to use here, and append them to `library.add(...)`.
+The `gatsby-browser.js` file is home to the root of the font awesome magic. `import` any icons you wish to use here, and append them to `library.add(...)`.

 ```tsx
 import { library } from "@fortawesome/fontawesome-svg-core"